Touchstone Talks: Ep 3 - What's Your Number?

 the more arrows

-you have in your quiver,
+you have in your quiver, the more options

 The more time you have to implement